svanderbleek/cqrs-hypergraph-spec-propagators/README.md

 * Putting the semantics into semantic versioning https://arxiv.org/pdf/2008.07069

+> Our thesis is that a critical part of helping developers safely upgrade is by detecting changes to contract specifications and implementations.
+The question then arises: “What exactly is a contract, and how do we find them?”
+Of course, there are many ways to define contracts!
+While contracts are often thought of in terms of programming constructs (e.g. types, pre/post-conditions, etc) they equally apply at higher levels (e.g. REST APIs, protocols, etc) and lower levels (e.g. linking) as well as to non-technical artifacts (e.g. licenses).
+Contracts can cover both functional and non-functional requirements— a significant degradation in the performance of a library might be considered a contract violation.
+Finally, contracts may be explicit (e.g. method foo() returns a List) or implicit (e.g. suggested by a method name such as export()).

+> Contracts can help both upstream and downstream developers.
+From the upstream perspective, the constraints imposed by the contract actually represent freedom to change what is not in the contract.
+Behavioural properties not mentioned in the contract may be changed.
+Of course, the provider of an upstream component must preserve behaviour that is mentioned in the contract, or else explicitly amend the contract.
+Non-functional properties may be more fraught: there may be legitimate but undocumented expectations about performance, for instance.
+From the downstream perspective, unchanged contracts, along with tools to guarantee conformance to those contracts, can give developers more confidence that new versions are safe to upgrade to; differences between contracts point out where adaptation is needed.

+> Formal contract inference.
+The traditional problem ofspecification inference —that is, the automatic inference of preand post-conditions—from legacy code has been studied extensively [Cousot et al. 2011; Polikarpova et al. 2009].
+Indeed, Leino [2001] argues this is crucial to enabling more widespread uptake of verification technology: “For programming teams with large amounts of already written code, the initial investment of adding annotations to the legacy code seems daunting.”

+> Most approaches to this problem are based on some combination of inferring weakest preconditions and strongest postconditions [Barnett and Leino 2005; Dijkstra 1976].
+SnuggleBug is a salient example which employs a range of techniques [Chandra et al. 2009].
+For example, it interleaves symbolic analysis with call graph construction to yield a more precise construction, and employs generalization to ensure specifications contain only “pertinent” information.

+> Program documentation (using natural language processing techniques) is also a source of program properties; for instance, Yang et al. [2018] extract endpoints from documentation of web APIs.
+Such approaches also work for extracting models from documentation [Zhai et al. 2016] or from code comments.

+> Specification inference can also extract properties from program executions as in Daikon [Ernst 2000].
+The work of McCamant and Ernst [2003] was particularly foresighted and relevant here: they developed an analysis based on dynamic invariant detection for predicting component upgrade problems in the context of a particular client.
+This essay proposes a research programme which is broader than that work on a number of axes: among others, we include the unknown-client case; propose the use of static and hybrid analyses; and point out the importance of non-behavioural properties.

+> Lightweight contract inference.
+While inferring full specifications might be considered an ideal (in some sense), such specifications are expensive and fail to realize their full benefits without tools which can statically check them.
+As a result, much work has focused on inferring properties that can be viewed either as limited contracts or extended type systems.
+For example, researchers have developed tools that infer non-null annotations [Ekman and Hedin 2007] (in a world without Non-Null by Default) and ownership annotations [Dymnikov et al. 2013; Flanagan and Freund 2007; Huang et al. 2012; Milanova and Liu 2009].

+> Focussing on a single client at a time, the work of Mezzetti et al. [2018], which introduces type regression testing, helps upstream developers avoid creating breaking changes in their node.js libraries.
+They leverage the known dependencies of the library under analysis and use the dependencies’ test cases to build a model of that library—in particular, of how the library is actually used downstream.
+Then, comparing models before and after a change detects changes that are breaking with respect to one client.
+Looking across clients, Mujahid et al. [2020] pool tests from a range of clients to determine whether a particular library change is generally breaking.

+* Using Others’ Tests to Identify Breaking Updates

+* On the recall of static call graph construction in practice

+* Type Regression Testing to Detect Breaking Changes in Node.js Libraries

+> (1) Public API Discovery In the first phase, all the packages with tests that depend on the old library version are retrieved from npm

+> Then, a public API model of both the old and the new library version is built using an instrumented interpreter that runs the tests of all the collected dependents.
+A model π, which we formally define in Section 5, is a map from dynamic access paths to types.

+> (2) Type Regression Detection In the second phase, we compare the models π and π 0 obtained from the old and the new library version to report type regressions, which are indications of type-related breaking changes.
+Type regressions are detected by comparing π(p) and π 0 (p) for every dynamic access path p, using a notion of subtyping

 * A catalogue of inter-parameter dependencies in RESTful web APIs http://personal.us.es/sergiosegura/files/papers/martinlopez19-icsoc.pdf

 * Towards User-Friendly Projectional Editors https://sjmulder.nl/dl/pdf/unsorted/2014%20-%20Voelter%20et%20al%20-%20Towards%20User-Friendly%20Projectional%20Editors.pdf